Skip to main content

 Before trusting the output, check these limits:

-- Layout: tables, columns, figures, comments, and tracked changes may not survive the summary path.
+• Layout: tables, columns, figures, comments, and tracked changes may be lost.

-- Evidence: a summary without source references is useful for triage but weak for reuse.
+• Sources: a summary without source links is useful for a skim but weak as proof.

 Evidence and privacy checks

-If the Word document has consequences, make source checking part of your review.
-A fast summary is not the best summary when you cannot prove where its claims came from.
+If the file affects a decision, check its source.
+A fast summary is weak when you cannot show where its claims came from.

 Which Word document summarizer should you choose?

-Choose Microsoft Copilot in Word if your team already works in Microsoft 365 and the document meets Copilot requirements.
-Choose NoteGPT, SlideSpeak, or DocxSummarizer for direct DOC or DOCX upload.
-Choose QuillBot or Summarizer.org for pasted text and lighter summary controls.
-Choose Sharly when citations and page references matter.
-Choose Acrobat or iLovePDF when Word material is moving through a PDF-centered workflow.
+Choose Copilot for a file in Microsoft 365.
+Choose NoteGPT, SlideSpeak, or DocxSummarizer for a direct DOC or DOCX upload.
+Choose QuillBot or Summarizer.org for copied text.
+Choose Sharly for citations and page links.
+Choose Acrobat or iLovePDF after the file becomes a PDF.

 Next steps

-If your Word document summary will support a decision, use Atlas after the first skim to ask grounded questions, inspect citation badges, and keep only claims that match the source passage.
+If the summary will support a decision, use Atlas after the first skim.
+Ask a focused question, open the citation, and keep only claims that match the source.

 For broader document workflows, read the AI document summarizer guide.
 For PDF-first workflows, read the PDF summarizer guide.